Asian stocks mixed ahead of U.S. Fed chair's speech

-BEIJING (AP) — Asian stock markets retreated Thursday as investors looked ahead to a speech by the U.S. Federal Reserve chairman for signs of more support to an economic recovery.
+BEIJING (AP) — Asian stock markets retreated Thursday as investors looked ahead to a speech by the U.S. Federal Reserve chairman.

-Market benchmarks in Tokyo, Hong Kong and Seoul fell while Shanghai was higher.
+Market benchmarks in Tokyo, Hong Kong and Seoul fell while Shanghai advanced.

-Wall Street's benchmark S&P 500 index hit another high, closing up 1% on strong gains for tech stocks, though most of the other companies in the index declined.
+Wall Street's benchmark S&P 500 index hit another high, closing up 1% on Wednesday on strong gains for tech stocks, though most of the other companies in the index declined.

 Investors are watching Fed chairman Jerome Powell's speech as part of the U.S. central bank's annual Jackson Hole symposium.
 Officials in the past have used the meeting, being held online this year, to make market-moving announcements.